Alb0z/alb0z.github.io/_posts/2020-07-15-PHP-Type-Juggling-With-Authentication-Bypass-Example.md

 ---
 layout: post
-title: PHP Type-Juggling with Authentication Bypass example
+title: PHP Type-Juggling with Authentication Bypass and API Exploitation examples
-excerpt: "PHP Type-Juggling explained with examples"
+excerpt: "PHP Type-Juggling explained with 2 different examples.
+The first one is Auth Bypass and the second one is exploiting a custom API"
 categories: [tutorials]
 comments: true
 tags: [php, authentication bypass]